nanoman689/interview_questions/README.md

 ### What are some of the gotchas for writing efficient CSS?
--Avoid key selectors that match large numbers of elements (tag and universal selectors)
+- Avoid key selectors that match large numbers of elements (tag and universal selectors)

--Prefer class and ID selectors over tag selectors
+- Prefer class and ID selectors over tag selectors

--Avoid redundant selectors
+- Avoid redundant selectors

--Preferably don't use * (universal selector)
+- Preferably don't use * (universal selector)

--Try group and reuse common properties.
+- Try group and reuse common properties.

--Use efficient CSS selectors
+- Use efficient CSS selectors

--Avoid a universal key selector.
+- Avoid a universal key selector.

--Allow elements to inherit from ancestors, or use a class to apply a style to multiple elements.
+- Allow elements to inherit from ancestors, or use a class to apply a style to multiple elements.

--Make your rules as specific as possible.
+- Make your rules as specific as possible.

--Prefer class and ID selectors over tag selectors.
+- Prefer class and ID selectors over tag selectors.

--Remove redundant qualifiers.
+- Remove redundant qualifiers.

--These qualifiers are redundant:
+- These qualifiers are redundant:
     ID selectors qualified by class and/or tag selectors Class selectors qualified by tag selectors (when a class is only used for one tag, which is a good design practice anyway).

--Avoid using descendant selectors, especially those that specify redundant ancestors.
+- Avoid using descendant selectors, especially those that specify redundant ancestors.
     For example, the rule body ul li a {...} specifies a redundant body selector, since all elements are descendants of the body tag.

--Use class selectors instead of descendant selectors.
+- Use class selectors instead of descendant selectors.

--Avoid CSS expressions
+- Avoid CSS expressions

--Put CSS in the document head
+- Put CSS in the document head

 ### What are the advantages/disadvantages of using CSS preprocessors?
 **Advantages**
--Better oranization from nesting them
+- Better oranization from nesting them
--Ability to define variables and mixins
+- Ability to define variables and mixins
--Have mathematical functions
+- Have mathematical functions
--Joining multiple files
+- Joining multiple files
--In some cases, cleaner syntaxes
+- In some cases, cleaner syntaxes

 **Disadvantages**
--Mainly for designers not comfortable on the command line or programming concepts -Debugging, due to having a compilation step, the browser is not interpreting the source files, meaning the CSS line numbers are now irrelevant when trying to debug.
+- Mainly for designers not comfortable on the command line or programming concepts
+- Debugging, due to having a compilation step, the browser is not interpreting the source files, meaning the CSS line numbers are now irrelevant when trying to debug.
 This makes debugging a lot harder.
--Some require setting up or upgrading.
+- Some require setting up or upgrading.

 **Describe what you like and dislike about the CSS preprocessors you have used**